1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-Offering notes of crisp yellow orchard fruits, fresh bread, white flowers, and citrus zest, the March 2018 disgorgement of Lanson's NV Brut Green Label continues to perform well.
-Medium-bodied, mellow and precise, with racy acidity and sharp mousse, it finishes with a chalky finish.
+With notes of crisp yellow orchard fruits, fresh bread, white flowers, and citrus zest, the March 2018 Lanson disgorgement of the NV Brut Green Label continues to perform well.
+Medium-bodied, smooth, and precise, with lively acidity and a crisp mousse, it finishes with a chalky aftertaste.
 It has hardly changed over the past year.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France